Communio-Templorum/bylaws/Articles-of-Incorporation.md

 	* The Pontifex Maximus, in a lifetime position as long as they are in good health, sound state of mind, and continue to fulfill their duties as Pontifex Maximus.
-The Pontifex Maximus shall serve as Chair of the Board and the Directors shall elect another Director to serve as Chair in his absence.
+The Pontifex Maximus shall serve as Chair of the Board, and the Directors shall elect another Director as Vice Chair to serve as chair in his absence.

-	* Four persons, elected by the Collegium Flaminum, to serve a term of eight years, the elections of which shall be staggered to one every other year.
+	* An even number of persons, elected by the Collegium Flaminum, each to serve a term of eight years, the elections of which shall be staggered to every other year.
 The method of elections and how to fill any vacancy shall be outlined in the bylaws of the Collegium Flaminum.

-	* Three persons, elected by the Ministers and Magisters, to serve a term of six years, the elections of which shall be staggered to one every other year with the results certified by the Pontifex Maximus.
+	* An odd number of persons, elected by the Ministers and Magisters, each to serve a term of six years, the elections of which shall be staggered to one every other year with the results certified by the Pontifex Maximus.
 The method of elections and how to fill any vacancy shall be outlined in the bylaws of the Ministerial Priesthood.

-	* Three persons, elected by the Patres Familias, to serve a term of three years, the elections of which shall be staggered to one every year with the results certified by the Pontifex Maximus.
+	* An odd number of persons, elected by the Patres Familias, each to serve a term of three years the elections of which shall be staggered to one every year with the results certified by the Pontifex Maximus.
 The method of elections and how to fill any vacancy shall be outline in the Bylaws of the Corporation.

 1. Regular meetings of the Board shall be held at least once within any 3-month span, at a time and place designated by the Pontifex Maximus, or by a resolution of the Board of Directors.

-1. Special meetings may be called by the Pontifex Maximus, by a majority of the Board of Directors, or upon petition of ten percent of the Ministerium.
+1. Special meetings may be called by the Pontifex Maximus, by a majority of the Board of Directors, or upon petition of ten percent of the Ministerial Priesthood.

 1. A majority of Directors, but no less than five, must be present at any meeting to call a quorum.